agnivade/shimmer/README.md

 ![screenshot](screenshot.png)

 Just a demo project done on a weekend to play with images inside the browser using WASM.
-Use the Go compiler at tip.
 Performance lag is noticeable for images over 100KB.

 ### Setup

-- Edit the Makefile to point to your tip compiler.
-- Run `make`
+- Run `make build-prod`
 - Serve the files using any HTTP server.
 (Note that .wasm files need to be served with `application/wasm` mime type.
 So the server must be capable of doing that.)

 ### Benchmarks